June 5, 2022•1,041 words

 We need to ensure we continue to get it as citizens

-That's changed since, especially for the senior ministers or those in the more politically sensitive portfolios, and in the smaller parties, but that isn't the point of this blog.
+That's changed since, especially for the senior ministers or those in the more politically sensitive portfolios, and in the smaller parties, but that isn't the point of this post.

 I've always believed that strong and independent news media are a cornerstone of a democratic society.
 I know the concept isn't perfect and media can have an editorial position on issues, which they are perfectly entitled to.
 The idea of pure journalistic objectivity has been exposed over many years as an ideal that few of us could achieve, even if we aspired to.
 But, at least as journalists we could honestly report people's view and actions.
 We didn't make things up, or report opinions as fact, and if we got it wrong, we tried to put it right.
 There was no place for our opinions in a story.
 However, we could still bring our values to the job in the stories we chose to cover and the angles we took.